whit3st/curriculum-vitae/README.md

 1. Install every dependencies with `npm install` (make sure you have [Node](https://nodejs.org/en) installed)
 2. To start the development server, run `npm run dev` and go to [localhost:4321](http://localhost:4321/)
-3. You will see that your website is ready to use!
+3. You will see that your website is working!

 ##### Creating a CV

+1. run `npm run build`
+2. after complition, run `npm run preview`
+3. Go to the localhost link in the terminal
 4. Press Windows `CTRL+P`, Mac `⌘ + P` to open up the print dialog.
 5. From there, you can save your website as .pdf and use it as your CV.

 *Sometimes, if your website is long in terms of height, a section gets between the end of first page and the beginning of second page.
-In order to fix this, you need to add `page-break` class to **that** section, **not** that particular card.
-This will force that section to go down and not stuck.*
+In order to fix this, you need to add `page-break` class to **that** section's card parent tag.
+This will force that section to go down and not stuck.
+Not a perfect solution but something at least.
+For an example, take a look `/src/components/skills/skills-card.tsx:17:107`*

 ### Creating a Website